Frequently asked questions

 What ages do you work with?

-Wendy works with all ages.
-Younger actors must set up a consultation with a parent present to discuss potential class packages or audition coaching.
+Wendy works primarily with adults.
+Younger actors must set up a consultation with a parent present to discuss potential one-on-one coaching.

 Who teaches the classes?